xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 val flatten : scene:Scene -> seq<Scene>
 ```

-Let’s look at this more closely.
+Let's look at this more closely.
 Recall that sequences are on-demand (lazy) computations.
 Using functions that recursively generate `seq<'T>` objects can lead to inefficiencies in your code if your domain model is deep.
-It’s often better to traverse the entire tree in an eager way (eager traversals run to completion immediately).
-For example, it’s typically faster to use an accumulating parameter to collect a list of results.
-Here’s an example:
+It's often better to traverse the entire tree in an eager way (eager traversals run to completion immediately).
+For example, it's typically faster to use an accumulating parameter to collect a list of results.
+Here's an example:

 ```F#
 let rec flattenAux scene acc =